pmbrull/pmbrull-github-io-archive/_posts/Big-Data-Management/2018-08-21-Multi-container-Environments.md

 docker network create my-net
 ```

-We then can tell the container in which network to connect by applying the `--netmy-net` flag on the `run` command.
+We then can tell the container in which network to connect by applying the `--net my-net` flag on the `run` command.
 This way, when we have all our containers running under the same roof, connecting to ES database in Python would be as simple as

 ```python
 es = Elasticsearch(host='es')